parisba/presentations/Write the Docs 2016 Portland/Write the Docs 2016 Portland.md

 ^ PARIS: But the Swift REPL, which is the bulk of Playgrounds, is open source.

 ^ TIM: everything you see in Playgrounds with us today is part of Apple's Xcode, which is free for Macs.

+^ PARIS: Playgrounds have all the features we mentioned earlier, as part of a documentation environment.

 ---